 We support allowing consumers to have choice in a competitive marketplace.
-Consumer choice means that they have options to purchase insurance through a licensed broker, or to purchase it directly from an insurance company through whatever channel they prefer, depending on their preference.
-Consumers have a wealth of information available to them in today's marketplace, including about the products of CAFII members; and it is the consumer's right to decide what channel, level of advice, or method of purchase they prefer.
+Choice includes that they have options to purchase insurance through a licensed broker, or to purchase it directly from an insurance company through whatever channel they prefer, depending on their preference.
+Consumers have much information available to them, including about the products of CAFII members, and it is the consumer's right to decide what channel, level of advice, or method of purchase they prefer.